MicrosoftDocs/sql-docs/docs/reporting-services/url-access-ssrs.md

 URL access of the report server in SQL Server Reporting Services (SSRS) enables you to send commands to a report server through a URL request.
 This functionality lets you customize how you render reports on a native mode report server or in a SharePoint library.
 For example, you might view the report by using a specific set of report parameter values, or you might view a particular page of interest in the report.
 You can define these parameters in a URL by using predefined URL access parameters.

-You can further customize how the report server processes the report by including other parameters for rendering formats or for specifying the look and feel of the report viewer.
+You can customize how the report server processes the report by including parameters for rendering formats or for specifying the look and feel of the report viewer.
 You can then send this URL to others so they can access your report in the same manner in the browser.

 Other actions you can perform through URL access include: